phalcon-orphanage/docs/en/api/Phalcon_Db_Result_Pdo.rst

 public  **fetchArray** ()

 Returns an array of strings that corresponds to the fetched row, or FALSE if there are no more rows.
-This method is not affected by the active fetch flag set using Phalcon\\Db\\Result\\Pdo::setFetchMode
+This method is affected by the active fetch flag set using Phalcon\\Db\\Result\\Pdo::setFetchMode

 .. code-block:: php